Shawn Kelley: Washington Nationals

 On December 11, 2015, Kelley signed a three-year, $15 million contract with the Washington Nationals.
 Ticketed as the Nationals' primary setup man, Kelley filled in as closer while Jonathan Papelbon was on the disabled list in June 2016.
 Kelley generally excelled in the role of setup man, but he surrendered the runs that ultimately ended the Nationals' year, with Los Angeles Dodgers third baseman Justin Turner hitting an RBI triple to deep center field in Game 5 of the 2016 National League Division Series.
 Kelley was removed from the game during the next at-bat with arm discomfort.

 During the 2017 season, Kelley was among the relievers manager Dusty Baker tried as closer, with Opening Day closer Blake Treinen being demoted due to ineffectiveness early in the season.
 Kelley himself lost the role by late May, with Baker moving rookie Koda Glover into the position due to Kelley's lack of durability.
 Kelley experienced dramatic increases in his rates of walks and home runs allowed over the first half of the season, landing on the disabled list twice (with a lower back strain in May and a right trapezius strain in June) as he struggled to a 7.00 ERA and 4.5 home run rate per nine innings.
 Those tendencies continued after he returned from the disabled list; by the time he suffered a season-ending elbow injury on September 22, he had allowed 12 home runs in 26 innings at the major league level and finished the year with a 7.27 ERA.

 While still struggling with his home run rate and injury issues, Kelley enjoyed a rebound performance over the first half of the 2018 season, pitching to a 3.34 ERA through the month of July.
 On July 31, 2018, Kelley was called to pitch the ninth inning with the Nationals holding a 25–1 lead over the New York Mets.
 After allowing a two-run home run to Austin Jackson, Kelley angrily threw his glove to the ground and glared into the Nationals' dugout.
 On August 1, Kelley was designated for assignment by the Nationals, who called his outburst "selfish" and "disrespectful to the organization".
 Kelley said he "acted like a baby" but denied his intent was to show up manager Dave Martinez.

 Oakland Athletics

-On August 5, the Oakland Athletics acquired Kelley from the Nationals for an international signing bonus slot.
+On August 5, 2018, Kelley was traded to the Oakland Athletics in exchange for an international signing bonus slot.
+He became a free agent following the season.